RuleKeeper-Bot/RuleKeeper-Bot/README.md

 - Remove a warning from a user
 - Timeout and ban people if they get too many warnings
 - Message and mention spam detection
+- Logs a lot of stuff

 ### What the dashboard allows you to do
 - Add custom commands
 - Edit custom commands
 - Remove custom commands
+- Enable and disable individual logging options

 ### Todo:
 - Add more automod features (deletes certain blocked words and sends a dm when a user sends a blocked word)
-- Add logging (like Dynos logging features)